Patterns

 A separate API gateway for each kind of client.
 An API can be used by many clients like a web app, native mobile app, or other third-party services.
 Often times we may need slightly different responses and security policies for each of them.

-Send request to a service, if we get a error response back, then retry a fixed number of times before falling back to a fallbackMethod.
+Retry - Send request to a service, if we get a error response back or exception (or it times out), then retry a fixed number of times before falling back to a fallbackMethod.

-Use Timeout pattern (@TimeLimiter in Resilience4j) if we want to specify timeout time and if we don’t get any response back for that duration then we trigger fallbackMethod.
+Timeout - Don’t wait for a response indefinitely, use Timeout pattern (@TimeLimiter in resilience4j) and if we don’t get any response back for a specific duration then trigger fallbackMethod immediately.

 Circuit Breaker